JorgeFCS/Image-fusion-GAN/README.md

   * Tensorflow 2.4.0 (tested with no GPU support).
   * Tensorflow 2.3.0 (tested with single GPU support).

-A sepparate requirements.txt file is provided.
+Two separate requirements.txt files are provided.
 Each one reflects the dependencies used for the program on the GPU and non-GPU environments.

 **Note:** You can get the h5 files for the pre-trained weights [here](https://drive.google.com/drive/folders/1f2o7bEtFoug5KkLUTvimh2jJ59fgl14F?usp=sharing).
 You will need to copy them to the **Sample_model** folder.